 We maintain The Chicago Manual of Style, Modern Language Association (MLA), and AP Style Book writing standards.
 We use Adobe Creative products to produce unique designs.
 We create new websites for organizations which include social media accounts.

-Jennifer and Cindy are members of the American Alliance for Museums (AAM), North American Reciprocal Museum (NARM) Association, and National Council for Public History (NCPH).
+Jennifer and Cindy started their business in 2014.
+They are members of the American Alliance for Museums (AAM), North American Reciprocal Museum (NARM) Association, and National Council for Public History (NCPH).
 They present at national, state, and regional conferences about California history.
-The Keils collaborate with state and county archives, Arts OC, OC Historical Commissioners, and city councils to develop succinct and sustainable cultural plans.
-They are passionate about art history.
-They curate historical and contemporary art collections with a consortium of experts.
+The Keils collaborate with state and county archives, OC Historical Commissioners, Arts OC, and city councils to develop sustainable cultural plans.
+They curate art and history collections with a consortium of experts.

 Cindy Keil earned an M.A. in English.
-She specialized in creative writing.
-She is a published author.
-Cindy co-curates art and history exhibits at the Moulton Museum as the director.
-She is the digital archivist for the Laguna Woods History Center.
-Cindy was the California Delegate (2019-21) of the Southwest Oral History Association.
+Cindy has co-curated art and history exhibits throughout Orange County including Brea Museum, Balboa Island Museum, Laguna Woods History Center, and Moulton Museum.
+Cindy was the California Delegate of the Southwest Oral History Association.
+She is a published author and edits manuscripts.

 Crystal Cove circa 1940s, Courtesy of Laura Davick's Collection